ITA | ENG

 The risks: identity theft and financial fraud

 Identity theft is one of the most serious crimes one can fall victim to.
-Whoever takes possession of your data, for example, your email inbox, through which they access your social accounts or retrieves a copy of your identity documents, can cause significant harm, for example:
+Whoever takes possession of your data, for example, your email inbox, through which they access your social accounts or retrieve a copy of your identity documents, can cause significant harm, for example:

 • Direct fraud (stealing money from your bank account, making purchases in your name)